cristianascencio/MailBot/README.md

 - Log into informed delivery, scrape the letter mail data for that day
 - Scraped data for incoming packages

 ## Dependencies

 ## TO DO
-- add package scraping functionality to discord bot functionality
+- figure out how to configure a cron task using bot commands
-- add retry and error checking logic
+- add better retry and error checking logic
-- implement scraping information given a tracking number(s) using the USPS api
+- implement scraping information given a tracking number(s) using the USPS api wrapper
 - revamp README so that it looks good